Adams College Transition Work

 The following website provides a simple, yet concise description of what Psychology is:

 The next website goes into more detail regarding the development of Psychology as a separate discipline and explains the links to both Philosophy and Biology.
-Familiarise yourself with the differing schools of thought or perspectives, focusing especially on Psychoanalysis, Behaviourism and Cognitivism as these will form the basis of Year 1.
-Once you understand the differing perspectives, move on to the differing areas of Psychology in today’s society, as some of these applications will form the basis of Year 2:
+Familiarise yourself with the differing schools of thought or perspectives and the differing specialty areas of Psychology in today’s society:

 A major part of Psychology is research.
 Research can take many forms from laboratory experiments to interviews.
 Understanding the basis of scientific enquiry is essential in Psychology, as is the statistical analysis of research and ethical considerations.
 The following clip introduces some of these aspects: